-- a.
-There is an obligation on the Trust to provide advice and assistance to those making requests under the Act.
-The duty on the Trust is to provide advice and assistance "so far as it would be reasonable to expect [it] to do so". - b.
-Not all potential applicants will be aware of the Act, or Regulations made under it.
-Trust staff receiving requests should draw these to the attention of potential applicants who appear to be unaware of them or refer to the Department for Information Governance, Caldicott & SIRO Support. - c.
-A request for information under the Act must be made in writing (which can include e-mail).
-Where a person is unable to submit a written request, they should be referred to Department for Information Governance, Caldicott & SIRO Support. - d.
-A request for environmental information may be made verbally as well as in writing or by e-mail.
-In such cases staff should refer the requestor to their manager. - e.
-Further details on assisting applicants and dealing with requests can be found in Appendix A.
+- There is an obligation on the Trust to provide advice and assistance to those making requests under the Act.
+The duty on the Trust is to provide advice and assistance "so far as it would be reasonable to expect [it] to do so". - Not all potential applicants will be aware of the Act, or Regulations made under it.
+Trust staff receiving requests should draw these to the attention of potential applicants who appear to be unaware of them or refer to the IGCS. - A request for information under the Act must be made in writing (which can include e- mail).
+Where a person is unable to submit a written request, they should be referred to the IGCS. - A request for environmental information may be made verbally as well as in writing or by email.
+In such cases staff should refer the requestor to their manager. - Further details on assisting applicants and dealing with requests can be found in Appendix A.